Rating transitions forecasting: a filtering approach: Continuous-time filtering for rating migrations

-This part aims to calibrate parameters involved in the continuous filtering formula (\ref{eq:continuous-filter-rating}).
+This part aims to explain how to adapt continuous filtering to discrete rating migration framework.
 We propose an adaptation of the calibration algorithm in order to be compliant with the continuous filtering formula (\ref{eq:continuous-filter-rating}).
-Previous adaptations done for the discrete framework are still required but are not sufficient: Baum-Welsh algorithm is an estimation in discrete time which is not compliant with the continuous version of the filter.
-Furthermore simultaneous jumps are forbidden when the processes are assumed to be continuous.\\ For the first deviation, we propose to realize the calibration in discrete time anyway.
+Previous adaptations done for the discrete framework are still required but are not sufficient: Baum-Welch algorithm is an estimation in discrete time which is not compliant with the continuous version of the filter.
+Furthermore the continuous-time filtering framework assumes the absence of simultaneous jumps. \\ For the first deviation, we propose to calibrate discrete-time parameters.
 Then it is necessary to switch to continuous time dimension for filtering.
-The transition between probabilities to intensities turns out to be easy when the time interval chosen is small enough according to (\ref{K-to-k}) and (\ref{L-to-l}). \\ The second deviation is also essential and realistic: there is no common jumps among the rating processes.
+The transition between probabilities to intensities turns out to be easy when the time interval chosen is small enough according to (\ref{K-to-k}) and (\ref{L-to-l}). \\ The second deviation is also essential.
+There is no common jumps among the rating processes.
 However, ratings are not natural processes.
 Human decisions and algorithm appreciations are reported at the same moment in a day.
-Therefore we have to deal with simultaneous daily observations. \\ Our solution consists in considering a different time grid.
+Therefore we have to deal with simultaneous daily observations.
+Our solution consists in considering a different time grid.
 Each day is cut into small intervals and jumps are randomly spread on these time intervals.
 We insure to cut enough finely to have a maximum of one jump per interval.
 This manipulation has two drawbacks.
 First, the conditional independence between rating entities might be lost if the non-simultaneity of jumps is enforced.
-Then, distributing simultaneous jumps on a finer time grid may ultimately modify the original information. \\ The second effect is studied in a testing benchmark at (\ref{ContinuousFictive}). \\ Once the data have been modified, we adapt our calibration algorithm to respect continuous structure.
-To this end, we use a prior law of jumps which respects the constraint of no simultaneity (that the number of observed jumps is only 0 or 1).
+Then, distributing simultaneous jumps on a finer time grid may ultimately modify the original information. \\ The second effect is studied in a testing benchmark at Section \ref{ContinuousFictive}. \\ Once the data have been modified, we adapt our calibration algorithm to respect continuous structure.
+To this end, we use a prior law of jumps which respects the constraint of no simultaneity (that the number of observed jumps is only $0$ or $1$).
 The main idea consists on assuming that one entity is randomly chosen to be allowed to jump.
-Then, the entity may jump according the common migration matrices $(L^{h,ij})_{h}$, $ (i,j) \in \{1,..,p\}$. \\ \\ More details of this adaptation can be found in Appendix (\ref{proof:calibration-continuousBaum}).
+Then, the entity may jump according the common migration matrices $\{(L^{h,ij})_{h}$, $ (i,j) \in \bar{\Upsilon}\}$. \\ \\ More details of this adaptation can be found in Appendix \ref{proof:calibration-continuousBaum}.